ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ---
 category: licensing
 order: 30
-meta-title: CKEditor 5 support documentation
-meta-description: Learn how to get help and support and how to provide feedback.
+meta-description: Managing the "Powered by CKEditor" logo
 ---

 # Managing the "Powered by CKEditor" logo

 ## Why the "Powered by CKEditor" logo?

 Starting from version v38.0.0 onwards, all **open source installations** of CKEditor 5 (free users) carry a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
 The label links directly to the [CKEditor website](https://ckeditor.com/).
 The new branding approach is designed to make sure the entire community knows who is powering and modernizing their rich text editor.
-[Read more](https://github.com/ckeditor/ckeditor5/issues/14082).
+You can [read more about it](https://github.com/ckeditor/ckeditor5/issues/14082) on GitHub.

 {@img assets/img/powered-by-ckeditor.png Placement of the "Powered by CKEditor" logo within the editor}